ChiuRobert/SbLogger/README.md

 }
 ```

+You will then be able to log using the name **AWESOME** and the level **9001** will be checked in the filter against the existing logging level.
-And can be used this way:
+The new logging level can be used this way:

 ```C#
 LOGGER.Log(AwesomeLevel.AWESOME, "This is an AWESOME message");